OISF/suricata/doc/userguide/rules/lua-detection.rst

 The script filename will be appended to your default rules location.

 The script has 2 parts, an init function and a match function.
 First, the init.
+Additionally, the script will run in a limited sandbox by default.

 Init function
 -------------